 How Long Do You Dip Aquarium Plants In Hydrogen Peroxide?

-You can dip 1 to 5 minutes your aquarium plants to 3% hydrogen peroxide solution.
+You can dip 1 to 5 minutes of your aquarium plants in a 3% hydrogen peroxide solution.
 Do not dip for more than 5 minutes.
 It will damage and kill your live aquarium plants.

 Does Hydrogen Peroxide Get Rid Of Algae?